lfrobert/Mortgage-Payment-Schedule/README.md

     * PMI Cutoff %
     * PMI % Annual
 The section will
-1. Create a loan amortization payment schedule that displays the payment period number, date, starting principal balance, interest owed, principal owed, additional pre-payments made, principal remaining, additional costs owed, PMI owed, and total monthly payment for each payment period.
+1. Create a loan amortization payment schedule that displays the payment period number, date, starting principal balance, interest owed, principal owed, additional pre-payments made, principal remaining, additional costs owed, PMI owed, total monthly payment, cumulative interest paid, cumulative principal paid, cumulative PMI paid, cumulative housing payments paid, & cumulative housing payments paid including additional costs for each payment period.
 1. For each payment period, allow the users to enter in additional principal pre-payments to be included in the schedule's calculations for each payment period.
 1. For each payment period, include any additional costs owed (property taxes/maintenance) & PMI along with the principal to allow for a total monthly payment calculation.
 1. Allow the users to enter the start date for the loan and display the payment date for each monthly payment period.
 1. Use dynamic excel formulas & conditional formatting to automatically change the size of the payment schedule automatically based on the length of the mortgage.
 1. Create a table that displays the number of payments and how much money you will save if you make additional principal pre-payments (Savings Metrics).
 1. Create a table that allows the user to enter their household net income and see their Mortgage Payment as a % of Budget, Mortgage + Pre-Payment as a % of Budget, & Mortgage + Pre-Payment + Additional Costs + PMI as a % of Budget.
+1. Create a table that displays important dates pertaining to the mortgage and prepayments.
 # 3. Project Steps
 All of these steps will be displayed in a hidden tab called FormulaText Hidden.
 All of the highlighter yellow cells and orange principal pre-payment cells will display values from the Adjustable Mortgage Schedule sheet.
 Every other cell with an excel formula will use the formulatext() function and refer to the matching cell values on the Adjustable Mortgage Schedule sheet.
 This will allow me to display all the formula logic in screenshots embedded in this readme document without having to write out the code for each excel formula.
 You can also just download the excel file on your own computer and look at all the formulas yourself to see how it all works.